pyhumph/jriit-cms/README.md

 # JRIIT CMS Dashboard

-A modern, comprehensive Content Management System built with Next.js 15, designed specifically for the JRIIT (Jawaharlal Nehru Institute of Information Technology) website.
+A modern, comprehensive Content Management System built with Next.js 15, designed specifically for the JR Institute of Information Technology website.

 ## 🚀 Features